 - Pure baking chocolate is most toxic, while milk chocolate requires a higher quantity to cause harm.
 A 20-pound dog can be poisoned after consuming about 2 ounces of baking chocolate, but it would take nearly 20 ounces of milk chocolate to cause harm.
 Ingestion of cacao bean mulch can also be toxic.

-- Signs include excitement, tremors, seizures, vomiting, diarrhea,... abnormal heart rate/rhythm, drunken gait, hyperthermia and coma.
+- Signs... include excitement or hyperactivity, tremors, seizures, vomiting, diarrhea, abnormal heart rate/rhythm, drunken gait, hyperthermia, and coma.

-- Your vet may induce vomiting or perform gastric lavage.
-Treatment includes administration of activated charcoal and aggressive supportive care with fluid therapy and medications.
+- If your dog has ingested a toxic dose, your vet may induce vomiting or pump the stomach (gastric lavage).
+Treatment usually includes the administration of activated charcoal and aggressive supportive care with fluid therapy and medications.

 04 of 10